yandex-qatools/beanloader/README.md

 }
 ```

-The second boolean parameter here indicates that a file will be reloaded on every call to ```beanLoader.getBean()``` method.
+The second boolean parameter here indicates that a file will be reloaded
+on every call to ```beanLoader.getBean()``` method.

 #### 3) Using a file watcher

-Now suppose realoading a file every time doesn't suit your needs and you want to use a ```java.nio.file.WatchService``` to change the loaded bean only when it gets changed externally.
-Instead of implementing your own thread and ```while(true)``` loop you can just do it in a couple of lines:
+Now suppose realoading a file every time doesn't suit your needs
+and you want to use a ```java.nio.file.WatchService``` to change the loaded bean
+only when it gets changed externally.
+Instead of implementing your own thread
+with ```while(true)``` loop you can just do it in a couple of lines:

 ```java
 public class MyClass {